rtCamp/Frappe-Manager/docs/commands/ssl.md

 Credentials are global; pass a bench name to override them for that bench alone.
 An API token needs Zone > DNS > Edit, created at https://dash.cloudflare.com/profile/api-tokens

+A --name stores the credentials as a labelled set, so one host or bench can hold several Cloudflare accounts (or several least-privilege tokens) at once.
+A certificate picks one with fm ssl add --dns-provider LABEL; certificates that name no label keep using the unlabelled default.

 **Usage**:

 ```console